Victoria Vaughan Dickson, Ph.D., RN, FAHA, FHFSA, FAAN, Dean

 The location and shift times (day/evening/weekend) required by clinical experience providers vary greatly, and the SON cannot guarantee the availability of a particular location or shift.
 Some students may be required to travel distances of more than 75 miles, and in some instances, ride-sharing services may be prohibited by the clinical experience provider.
 Students are responsible for arranging transportation to and from all clinical experiences and any travel costs, e.g., fuel and parking fees.
 Students with questions or concerns about transportation should contact the program director before the beginning of each semester.

 All students are required to have their own laptop computer with wireless capability at the start of their first year for baccalaureate students and prior to the start of the CEIN/B.S. program for CEIN/B.S. students.
 See current student handbook for laptop technical specifications.

 Under the provisions of Sec.
 19a-14(a) of the Connecticut General Statutes, as amended by Public Act 86-365, the Department of Public Health and Addiction Services of the State of Connecticut may deny licensure to applicants who have been convicted of a felony or are addicted to drugs or alcohol.
 Copies of this law are available in the School of Nursing Admission and Enrollment Services Office.
 Students are responsible for being aware of what the licensure requirements are in the State in which they intend to apply for a license.

 Books, Uniforms and Professional Equipment

 Transfer students should see Transfer Admission.
-Such students should have made substantial progress toward completing the freshman 1000-level requirements, particularly those courses that are an indication of their academic ability in math and science.
+Such students should have made substantial progress toward completing the 1000-level requirements, particularly those courses that are an indication of their academic ability in math and science.
 Number of credits earned, grade point average in all courses taken, and space availability are key considerations in the school’s admission decision.